Historic energy overhaul advances in Mexican Congress

-MEXICO CITY (Reuters) - Mexico’s lower house of Congress passed early on Saturday the last package of bills needed to implement a landmark energy reform, moving the reform one step closer to final approval.
+MEXICO CITY, Aug 2 (Reuters) - Mexico’s lower house of Congress passed early on Saturday the last package of bills needed to implement a landmark energy reform, moving the reform one step closer to final approval.

 Following a marathon three-day extraordinary session, lawmakers made minor changes to bills setting out fiscal terms of the reform, returning the legislation to the Senate for final passage next week.